Welcome back to another installment of This Week in Spring. For those of us in the US, the Thanksgiving holiday is upon us.

 Generally, the idea behind Thanksgiving (which has analogs in many other countries, as well) is to have a day to reflect on the things we are thankful for.

-it is an absolute pleasure to put together this roundup every week.
+In that spirit, let me offer one of the things that I am thankful for: thank you, dear readers, for being part of the most awesome community out there.
+Between all the cool stuff you guys are doing and all the cool stuff happening at SpringSource, it is an absolute pleasure to put together this roundup every week.
 We hope you have a wonderful week and we look forward to seeing you next week.

-The video from the Spring Data Neo4J screencast is up
+The video from the <a href= "http://www.springsource.org/node/3311">Spring Data Neo4J screencast is up</a>

 and available for those of you who missed it.
-In addition to this, there is a lot of great recorded content on the SpringSource YouTube page.
+In addition to this, there is a <em>lot</EM> of great <a href="http://www.youtube.com/SpringSourceDev">recorded content on the SpringSource YouTube page</a>.

 Eugen Paraschiv has continued his epic run of blog posts, this time introducing

-basic and digest authentication for a RESTful Service with Spring Security 3.1.
+<a href = "http://www.baeldung.com/2011/11/20/basic-and-digest-authentication-for-a-restful-service-with-spring-security-3-1/">basic and digest authentication for a RESTful Service with Spring Security 3.1</a>.
 What an amazing series of blogs!
 Keep it up Eugen, and thanks for this latest post!

-- WIRED has a great article on the backstory behind Cloud Foundry.
+</li> <li> <a href ="http://www.wired.com/wiredenterprise/2011/11/cloud-foundry/all/1">WIRED has a great article on the backstory behind Cloud Foundry</a>.

-Not a lot of technical information in this particular post, but you do get introduced to some of the awesome Cloud Foundry team, and there's an awesome story there.
+Not a lot of technical information in this particular post, but you do get introduced to some of the awesome <A href= "http://www.cloudfoundry.com">Cloud Foundry</a> team, and there's an awesome story there.
 Check it out!

-- Geraint Jones has written up a really good introduction to setting up a Spring MVC application, complete with code.
+<LI> Geraint Jones has written up a really <a href= "http://city81.blogspot.com/2011/11/spring-mvc-bare-essentials-example.html">good introduction to setting up a Spring MVC application</a>, complete with code.

-- Jorge Hidalgo has written up a really exhaustive tour of how to use Cloud Foundry and Spring.
+<LI> Jorge Hidalgo has written up a <em>really</em> <a href = "http://deors.wordpress.com/2011/11/04/vmware-cloud-foundry/">exhaustive tour of how to use Cloud Foundry and Spring</a>.
 It shows how to use a SpringSource Tool Suite and the Cloud Foundry support,

 set up a Spring application, and set up data access using MySQL.